manfromarce/DocSharp/README.md

     - WEBP and AVIF images are ignored as they are not supported in DOCX documents; base64 is also ignored as it is rarely used and not supported by many Markdown processors.
     - Width and height must be specified in DOCX.
 The converter tries to scale the original image file dimensions to fit the page, but it's not always accurate.
   * Tables (experimental)
-  * TODO: other internal hyperlinks types, math and other extensions, raw HTML blocks, async functions/progress callback (some tasks such as downloading images may take some time)
+  * TODO: other internal hyperlinks types, math and other extensions, raw HTML blocks

 ### Usage